ikluft/pdx-lkmu/README.md

 <a name="add-post-automatic"></a>
 #### Automated method of creating a post for a new meetup

-You can generate a post text by running with a parameter of the ISO8601 date of the meetupi (i.e. format a date like 2025-09-18):
+You can generate a post text by running with a parameter of the ISO8601 date of the meetup (i.e. format a date like 2025-09-18):

     ./gen_lkmu_event.py YYYY-MM-DD

 That command creates a text file in the contents/ directory named for the event date.
 For example, './gen_lkmu_event.py 2025-09-18' would try to create 2025-09-18-meetup.md - except that file already exists and would error out.
 You should run it in your git workspace.
 Then use 'git add ...', 'git commit ...' and 'git push' to update the git repo.
 A rebuild of the web site will be triggered when you commit.

+After posting the event on our site, proceed to the section below on <a href="#uploading-to-calagator">Uploading to Calagator</a>.

 <a name="add-post-manual"></a>
 #### Manual method of creating a post for a new meetup